sassman/t-rec-rs/README.md

 FLAGS:
     -h, --help       Prints help information
-    -l, --ls-win     If you want to see a list of windows available for recording by their id, you can set env var 'WINDOWID' to record this specific window only.
-    -n, --natural    If you want a very natural typing experience and disable the idle detection and sampling optimization.
+    -l, --ls-win     If you want to see a list of windows available for recording by their id, you can set env var 'WINDOWID' to record this specific window only -n, --natural    If you want a very natural typing experience and disable the idle detection and sampling optimization
     -q, --quiet      Quiet mode, suppresses the banner: 'Press Ctrl+D to end recording' -V, --version    Prints version information
-    -v, --verbose    Enable verbose insights for the curious.
+    -v, --verbose    Enable verbose insights for the curious

 OPTIONS:
-    -b, --bg <bg>          Background color when decors are used [default: white]  [possible values: white, black, transparent]
+    -b, --bg <bg>          Background color when decors are used [default: transparent]  [possible values: white, black, transparent]
-    -d, --decor <decor>    Decorates the animation with certain, mostly border effects. [default: shadow]  [possible
+    -d, --decor <decor>    Decorates the animation with certain, mostly border effects [default: shadow]  [possible
                            values: shadow, none]
+    -m, --video <video>    Generates additionally to the gif a mp4 video of the recording [default: mp4]  [possible
+                           values: mp4]

 ARGS:
     <shell or program to launch>    If you want to start a different program than $SHELL you can pass it here.
 For